crazycjh/MDEditor-vite-vue3/README.md

 ### Notice
-there is a showHint code for the codemirror named javacripte-hint.js in the root diretory.
+there is a showHint code  for the codemirror named my-hint.js in the root diretory.
-You can put the file to node_modules/codemirror/hint/ to replace the original one.
+You can put the file to node_modules/codemirror/hint/ .
 Then you will get a document list hint function.
-I am looking for the method the add the function as nomal way.

 中文簡介：